- RGU Garthdee, AB10 7GJ

 This position has expired.

-The School of Applied Social Studies are seeking a Lecturer in Social Work for its work based, BA(Hons) Social Work course.
+The School of Applied Social Studies are seeking a Lecturer in Social Work for its work based, BA(Hons) Social Work by Distance Learning course.

 In line with the University’s strategic priorities to contribute to fairer, more inclusive and socially engaged societies, the School of Applied Social Studies is building and strengthening research and scholarly activity in areas which underpin curricula, strengthen academic profile and enhance funding possibilities.

 Accordingly, our areas of expertise are designed around School Themes:

 - identities, communities and cultures.

 You will contribute to the development and delivery of the School's portfolio of courses and to actively engage in research/consultancy activities.
 You will be degree qualified in a relevant discipline with a professional qualification in Social Work.
 With a substantial background in practice you will have experience working in statutory mental health or older people’s services and will be able and willing to travel around the UK, as required, to fulfill teaching and tutoring responsibilities.

 For informal enquiries please contact Janine Bolger, Head of Social Work on 01224 263352 or email firstname.lastname@example.org